-Sixty-three students from six schools competed at Westbourne Academy for the Suffolk Panathlon Multisport final, part of the Suffolk School Games.
+Sixty-seven students from six schools competed at Westbourne Academy for the Suffolk Panathlon final, part of the Suffolk School Games.

-There was a fantastic atmosphere throughout the day, but it was the strong team from St. Edmundsbury, (pictured at the top in green) made up from Priory and the Riverwalk Schools, won in an intense battle with Thomas Wolsey School of Ipswich.
+There was a fantastic atmosphere throughout the day, but it was the strong team from St Edmundsbury made up of Priory and the Riverwalk Schools who won convincingly.

 They won four out of the six disciplines, which separated them from Thomas Wolsey school in second place by a massive 12 points.
 For a full set of scores see our results page.

-St. Edmundsbury will now represent Suffolk in the East England Final in the autumn, where they will be looking to defend their title from 2014.
+St Edmundsbury will now represent Suffolk in the East Regional Final in the autumn, where they will be looking to defend their title from 2014.